(Scroll to the bottom to enter the giveaway!)

 Have you ever questioned if what you believe is truth?
 If not, I highly recommend that you do so.
 Start with writing down all the basic foundational things you were taught about the Bible.
 Then research them for yourself and see if they hold true.
 If so, keep it.
 If not… well, I think you know what has to be done.

-Below are five questions to ask yourself, and believe me when I say that they will lead you in on an intensely deep Bible study.
+Below are five questions to ask yourself that will spark an incredible journey.
+And believe me when I say these questions will lead you on an intensely deep Bible study.